yeojunjie/tp/docs/UserGuide.md

 ### Enroll a student into a group: `student enroll`

 - Command `student enroll <index> g/<groupName>`
-- Enrolls the student at index i to the group named `groupName`
+- Enrolls the student at index `index` to the group named `groupName`

 ### Expel a student from a group: `student expel`